nus-cs2103-AY1718S1/addressbook-level4/collated/main/Alim95.md

     public static final String INTRO_FIVE = "This is the sort menu, where you can select how to sort the list.";
     public static final String INTRO_SIX = "This is the search box, where "
             + "you are able to search for the person you want.";
-    public static final String INTRO_END = "Features of Bluebird:\n"
+    public static final String INTRO_SEVEN = "Features of Bluebird:\n"
             + "1.
-Add a contact and task\n"
+Add contacts/tasks\n"
             + "2.
-Delete a contact and task\n"
+Delete contacts/tasks\n"
             + "3.
-Edit a contact and task\n"
+Edit contacts/tasks\n"
             + "4.
-Find a contact\n"
+Find contacts/tasks\n"
             + "5.
 Select a contact\n"
             + "6.
 Pin a contact\n"
             + "7.
 Unpin a contact\n"
             + "8.
 Hide a contact\n"
             + "9.
 Clear all contacts and tasks\n"
             + "10.
 List all contacts and tasks\n"
             + "11.
+List all pinned contacts\n"
+            + "12.
 Sort list of contacts\n"
-            + "12.
+            + "13.
 Help window\n"
-            + "13.
+            + "14.
 History of command inputs\n"
-            + "14.
+            + "15.
 Undo a command\n"
-            + "15.
-Redo a command\n";
+            + "16.
+Redo a command\n"
+            + "17.
+Toggle to person/task mode\n"
+            + "18.
+Toggle to parent/child mode\n";

+    public static final String INTRO_END = "Bluebird is set to Child Mode by default every time Bluebird "
+            + "is launched.
+To activate all commands, toggle to parent mode!\n"
+            + "The only commands available in Child Mode are:\n"
+            + "1. add\n"
+            + "2. find\n"
+            + "3. findpin\n"
+            + "4. list\n"
+            + "5. listpin\n"
+            + "6. remark\n"
+            + "7. sort\n"
+            + "8. history\n"
+            + "9. undo\n"
+            + "10. redo\n"
+            + "11. person\n"
+            + "12. task\n"
+            + "13. parent";

     /* Command usage messages */
     public static final String USAGE_BEGIN = "Let's try out the different commands of Bluebird!
-Click on command box "
+Activate Parent Mode "
+            + "by typing \"parent\" into the command box and pressing enter to enable all commands! "
-            + "and Press F2 to view the list of commands and enter the commands on the command box to execute it."
+            + "Click on command box and Press F2 to view the list of commands and enter the commands "
-            + " A parameter in [ ] means it is optional.";
+            + "on the command box to execute it.
+A parameter in [ ] means it is optional.";

     /* Concluding message */
     public static final String CONCLUSION = "That's it for the tutorial!
 If you still need help, you can "